 Phase 2 – Stability

 Having a secure environment was not enough since we had another challenge to make the IPMI stable.
 As many infrastructure providers would know, there are lots of issues with the IPMI protocols.
-As I have mentioned earlier, server vendors do not put much love developing the IPMI.
+As I have mentioned earlier, server vendors do not put much love into developing the IPMI.
 That was the biggest challenge.
 However, we had to re-write the whole access and re-used just a small bit of what integrated server management had.

 Phase 3 – Local IP Pool